cfsengineering/CEASIOMpy/installation/MAC_OS_INSTALLATION.md

 :warning: **Warning**
 Adviced to follow [Docker instructions](https://github.com/cfsengineering/CEASIOMpy/blob/main/installation/DOCKER_INSTALLARION.md).
-You can install it manually, but some packages won't be there.
+You can also install it manually, but some packages won't be there.

 The basic steps are the following: